The Definitive Resource

 DNS (Domain Name System)

 The system that translates domain names into IP addresses that computers use to find servers.
 When you register a domain and point it to your host, you’re updating DNS records.
-Changes typically take 24β48 hours to propagate around the internet.
+Changes typically take 24β48 hours to propagate around the internet, though often they’re much faster.

 CMS (Content Management System)

 Software that lets you create and manage website content without writing raw code.
-WordPress is by far the most popular (used by 43% of all websites).
+WordPress is by far the most popular (used by over 40% of all websites).
 Most hosts offer one-click installation for WordPress and other popular CMS platforms.

 5. How to Choose a Web Hosting Provider